L: Better chance of passing school in prison

 Photo: Pär Bäckström/TT

 "We are in an extreme situation in Sweden, where we have 13, 14, 15-year-olds shooting on our streets.
-Then it is too late to come in with band-aids, then you have to sit here and have a functioning schooling," Mohamsson tells DN.
+Then it is too late to come in with Band-Aids, then you have to sit here and have a functioning school system," she says.

-The government has proposed lowering the age of criminal responsibility from 15 to 13 years and has instructed the Swedish Prison and Probation Service to prepare places in prisons for 13- and 14-year-olds convicted of particularly serious crimes.
+The government has proposed lowering the age of criminal responsibility to 13 over a five-year period.
+The Swedish Prison and Probation Service has been tasked with preparing prison space for 13- and 14-year-olds convicted of particularly serious crimes.

 Loading related articles...